WonderNetwork/locale-testing-demo/saucelabs/README.md

 > .\sauce_connect.ps1 telaviv london
 ```

-The demos here use the Albquerque, Tel Aviv and Vancouver WonderProxy servers,
+The demos here use the Albquerque, Tel Aviv, and Vancouver WonderProxy servers,
 so you'll need three tunnels:

 ```
 > .\sauce_connect.sh albuquerque telaviv vancouver
 ```

-## Running the tests (Mac OSX and Linux only)
+## Run the tests (Mac OSX and Linux only)

 The automated tests in this demo have only been tested on Mac OSX and Linux.
 If
 you're running Windows, the tunnels are still available for [manual testing on
 Sauce Labs](https://wiki.saucelabs.com/display/DOCS/Running+Live+Website+Tests)!

-If you've already installed [PHP](https://php.net) on your Windows 10 system,
+If you have installed [PHP](https://php.net) on your Windows 10 system,
-you should be able to follow along below.
+you should be able to follow along below as well.

 ### PHP (`./php`)